|

 If a specialty opinion is appropriate, I will make an appropriate

 referral regardless of coverage.
-I would never consider withholding or
+When I ws part of the managed care system, I would never consider withholding or

 delaying a referral simply because someone had HMO coverage (this would